Sig Engineering - Part 1 - Solana's Gossip Protocol

 This post is Part 1 of a multi-part blog post series we'll be releasing periodically to outline Sig Validator's engineering updates/milestones.

-This blog post marks a major milestone completion in Sig's journey: The initial implementation of the gossip protocol.
+This blog post from the Syndica team marks a major milestone completion in Sig's journey: The initial implementation of the gossip protocol.
 This post will contain the details of the implementation.

 A gossip protocol propagates data to nodes across a network efficiently.
 It is a core component of a distributed system and acts as a node’s entry point to the network, allowing it to identify other nodes in the network and to receive and sync metadata about the state of the blockchain.